lee0c/lee0c.github.io/_posts/2025/2025-12-02-stationery-exchange.md

 ### timeline

-this is **tentative** at current.
-Stay tuned for more surety once a poll closes.
+sign up form will close on **December 15th, 2025**.
+Participants will receive their giftee's details by **January 1st, 2026**.

-ship-by date of the end of January.
-Packages will be expected to arrive at some point in February.
-If any recipient hasn't received a package by end of February, I will follow up with their designated gifter.
+ship-by date of **February 15th, 2026**, giving participants **1 and a half months** to prepare and send their package.
+Packages will be expected to arrive by **March 15th, 2026**.
+If any recipient hasn't received a package by that time, I will follow up with their designated gifter.

 reach out if you need flexibility regarding timeline!